-- (a) The goodwill of AED 135,999 thousand and AED 83,913 thousand that arose at the time of the initial public offer (IPO) and acquisition of livestock vessels in 2018 respectively have been allocated to the vessel owning and charter segment of the business. - (b) Management reviews the business performance based on the type of business.
-Management has identified the vessel owning and chartering division, marine products sales and distribution division and agency division as its main type of businesses.
-Goodwill is monitored by management at the operating segment level. - (c) The recoverable amount of all Cash Generating Units (CGUs) has been determined based on the higher of value-in-use or fair value less cost to sell.
+- (c) The recoverable amount of all Cash Generating Units (CGUs) has been determined based on the higher of value-in-use or fair value less cost to sell.
 In order to determine the value-in-use, as mentioned in Note 7(d), its calculation uses pre-tax cash flow projections based on estimated charter rates using currently available market information and historical trends for vessels which are not on long term time charter.
 Cash flows beyond the signed charter party agreement are extrapolated using the estimated growth rate.
 The growth rate does not exceed the long-term average growth rate for the business in which the CGU operates.
 Discount rate of 8.2% per annum (2019: 8.5% per annum) have been used for the discounting the cash flows.
 Consequently, no impairment (2019: impairment of AED 76,449 thousand) has been recorded. - (d) As at 31 December 2020, if the discount rate used was 0.5% higher or lower, with all other variables held constant, there will no impairment loss on goodwill (2019: if the discount rate used was 0.5% higher, with all other variables held constant, impairment loss would increase by AED 18,997 thousand and if the discount rate used was 0.5% lower, with all other variables held constant, the impairment loss would reduce by AED 18,388 thousand).

-10. INVENTORIES
+10. Inventories

-2020 2019

-AED'000 AED'000
+2020 AED'000 2019 AED'000

-Spare parts 5,788 7,241

-Vessel oil and lubricants 526 2,564
+Spare parts Vessel oil and lubricants Others 5,788 526 129 7,241 2,564 70

-Others 129 70

-6.440 0.075

 6,443 9,875